More of the Same: Persistent Representational Harms Under Increased Representation: Methodology

 \subsection{Gender Association Method}

-In order to analyze how generative AI depicts people of different genders without explicitly prompting the gender that should be depicted in the output, one must have means to associate an output to a gender.
-To do this, we propose a Gender Association Method, which associates generations with male, female, and non-binary gender identities.
-To determine gender associations for each generation, we analyze the frequency of female, male, and neutral pronouns, as well as gendered honorifics like ``Ms.,'' ``Mrs.,'' and ``Mr.'' in a given output.
-We also account for terms related to non-binary identities, such as ``non-binary'', ``nonbinary'', or ``they/them.''
+To analyze how generative AI depicts people of different genders without explicitly prompting the gender to be depicted in the output, one must have a means of associating an output with a gender.
+To do this, we develop a Gender Association Method, which associates text generations with female, male, and non-binary gender identities.
+To determine gender associations for each generation, we analyze the frequency of female, male, and neutral pronouns, as well as gendered honorifics (``Ms.''/``Mrs.''/``Mr.'') in a given output.
+We also account for terms related to non-binary identities.
 Generations are associated with a non-binary identity if non-binary related terms are present and neutral pronouns outnumber both male and female pronouns.
 Generations are associated with a female identity if they have more female pronouns than both male and neutral pronouns, or if non-binary related terms are absent and female pronouns outnumber male pronouns.
 Similarly, generations are associated with a male identity if they have more male pronouns than both female and neutral pronouns, or if non-binary related terms are absent and male pronouns outnumber female pronouns.
-Generations that do not meet any of these criteria are excluded from gender association and analysis.
-The pseudocode for the Gender Association Method is provided in \Cref{alg:gen-inferred-gender}, and the method's accuracy can be found in \Cref{appendix:gam}.
-We opt to utilize this algorithm as it achieves greater than 99.6\% accuracy on each gender in our validation set\footnote{The construction of our validation set differs from our test set.
-The validation set consists of generations where we specify gender in the prompt, whereas our test set consists of generations where we do not specify gender.
-This is described in \Cref{appendix:gam}.} and is interpretable, whereas methods relying on LLM calls or other models are not as interpretable.
+Generations not meeting these criteria are excluded from gender association and analysis.
+We opt to utilize this algorithm as it achieves greater than $99.6$\% accuracy on our validation set with fewer than $0.01$\% of non-discarded generations incorrectly classified and is interpretable, whereas methods relying on LLMs or other models are not as interpretable.
+We provide the pseudocode for the Gender Association Method in \Cref{alg:infer-gender} and detailed discussion of the method's accuracy and validation set in \Cref{appendix:gam}.